 Wurtsmith Air Force Base, Oscoda, Iosco County - New

 This is the primary site in Oscoda.
-The Michigan Department of Environmental Quality (MDEQ) became aware of PFAS contamination in March 2010 when sampling was performed by MDEQ staff at a former fire training area on the base.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) became aware of PFAS contamination in March 2010 when sampling was performed by EGLE staff at a former fire training area on the base.
 There is a current ‘Do Not Eat’ advisory for deer taken within five miles of Clark’s Marsh.
 The advisory is due to high levels of PFAS chemicals found in deer taken within five miles of the marsh.
 For additional information about this advisory and testing, visit the PFAS in Deer webpage.

 Residential Well Testing/Alternate Water Information

 - For information on residential well testing and alternate water information, please visit the Oscoda Area page.

 - For additional information on residential well testing and results, visit the Frequently Asked Questions.

 - EGLE has sampled all municipal water supplies for PFAS.
 The community of Oscoda purchases water from the Huron Shores Regional Utility Authority (HSRUA).
 View the results for HSRUA.

 Upcoming Community Engagement

 - May 22, 2019 - MDHHS will have a Town Hall from 4:00pm - 8:00pm to discuss the new foam advisory.
 It will be held at Sacred Heart Catholic Church at 5300 US-23, in Oscoda.
 Open House from 4:00pm - 5:30pm and Meeting from 6:30pm - 8:00pm.